robbert-vdh/yabridge/README.md

     we pass to the host callbacks during initialization?
 Not sure.
   - Add a similar seaphore to the plugin's `audioMaster` callback handler to prevent requests from multiple threads being sent at once.
-- add missing details if any to the architecture section.
+- Add missing details if any to the architecture section.
 - Document what this has been tested on and what does or does not work.
 - Document wine32 support.